TL;DR

 Three constraints limit useful context length:

-- Quality degrades with length.
 Models attend reliably to the start and end of long contexts but get fuzzy in the middle.
-This is called the "lost in the middle" effect, [first documented by Liu and colleagues at Stanford in 2023].
+This is the "lost in the middle" effect, documented by Liu and colleagues in 2023 in Lost in the Middle: How Language Models Use Long Contexts.

 - Cost scales linearly or worse.
 Doubling input tokens at least doubles prefill cost.